Application self funding students deadline:

 ** Once you are selected by the consortia:

 - you must access the pre-registration application form at UdG and fill in all the information requested.
-For the pre-registration to be complete, a sum of 30.21 euros must be paid by credit-card-for the documentation to be examined.
 This step is mandatory for all students to be formally accepted into the master’s program.

 - You should ask for a document with the grade point average equivalence of your foreign marks into the Spanish System, from the “Ministerio de Educación Cultura y Deporte”.